snowplow-product/msc-schema-ci-action/README.md

 [![](https://img.shields.io/bintray/v/snowplow/snowplow-generic/data-structures-ci?color=blue&label=version&logo=github)](https://bintray.com/snowplow/snowplow-generic/data-structures-ci/0.3.0)

-A set of [GitHub Actions](https://github.com/features/actions) to integrate [Snowplow's Data Structures CI](https://bintray.com/snowplow/snowplow-generic/data-structures-ci) into your CI/CD pipeline
+A set of [GitHub Actions](https://github.com/features/actions) for integrating [Snowplow's Data Structures CI](https://snowplowanalytics.com/products/snowplow-insights/) into your CI/CD pipeline

 A different action is required depending on the task you want to integrate on your workflow.
 Currently supported actions are: